frePPLe/frepple/doc/model-reference/forecast.rst

 name             non-empty string  A unique name for this forecast record.
 We recommend
                                    "Item - Location - Customer" E.g : "keyboard - factory1 - Google"
+item             non-empty string  The item to which the forecast applies. batch            string            | Blank/unused for make-to-stock items.
+                                   | For make-to-order items, it identifies the material
-item             non-empty string  The item to which the forecast applies. location         non-empty string  The location to which the forecast applies. customer         non-empty string  The customer to which the forecast applies. description      string            A description for this forecast record.
+                                     batch that can be used to satisfy the demand.
+This field can be set to the forecast name (true make-to-order production), or it can be set an item attribute (eg color of the item). location         non-empty string  The location to which the forecast applies. customer         non-empty string  The customer to which the forecast applies. description      string            A description for this forecast record.